Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/Module/doc-scan.md

 - No - protocol not supported by device
 - ? - device works with sane-airscan, but protocol is not reported by user
 - Space - author has no information on this mode/device combination

+Definition:

+- eSCL stands for Airscan is a SANE WebScan frontend that supports Apple's AirScan protocol.
+The scanners are automatically detected and published via mDNS.

+- WSD stands for "Web Services on Devices" and is a network communication protocol used for printer discovery and management over a local area network.
+In WSD mode, printers can be automatically discovered and added to a computer system without requiring manual configuration or installing additional printer drivers.
+It enables easy setup and printing to compatible printers over a network.
+WSD mode is commonly used in Windows operating systems to discover and connect printers on the network.

 **Device**|**eSCL mode**|**WSD mode**
 -----|-----|-----